-a. any discrete data set or materials that came into the possession of such person lawfully and free of any confidentiality obligation;

-b. any exhibit or other document that is placed on the public record in this bankruptcy case in conformity with this Order, or any data or material that is or becomes publicly available other than by a breach of this Order; or c. any discrete data set or materials developed by or on behalf of such person independent of any Confidential Trust Data.
+a. any discrete data set or materials that came into the possession of such person b. any exhibit or other document that is placed on the public record in this bankruptcy case in conformity with this Order, or any data or material that is or becomes publicly available other than by a breach of this Order; or c. any discrete data set or materials developed by or on behalf of such person independent of any Confidential Trust Data.